-However, MSMEs have struggled with the time and costs associated with sanitary and phytosanitary (SPS) inspections while the authorities themselves have had to cope with shortages of inspectors and trained staff at packhouse facilities and the country’s main airport at Entebbe.
-The lack of a risk-management system has meant that agencies insist on checking and physically inspecting every shipment, adding additional delays.
+However, MSMEs have struggled with the time and costs associated with sanitary and phytosanitary (SPS) inspections while the authorities themselves have had to cope with shortages of inspectors and trained staff at pack house facilities and the country’s main airport at Entebbe.
+The lack of a risk management system has meant that agencies insist on checking and physically inspecting every shipment, adding additional delays.

 What we are doing

-Finally, public and private sector stakeholders, including Entebbe Airport, Champ Cargosystems, DHL, and Turkish Cargo, will work together to support improved trade information flow on horticulture exports through Uganda’s trade information portal.
+Finally, public and private sector stakeholders, including Entebbe Airport, Champ Cargosystems, DHL, and Turkish Cargo, are working together to support improved trade information flow on horticulture exports through Uganda’s trade information portal.
 This change will improve capacity and willingness to build and deliver further trade reforms.
 It will also increase MSME involvement in public-private dialogues and improve interagency coordination between the National Trade Facilitation Committee and the National Task Force on Horticulture Exports.

 In addition to MAAIF and MTIC, the project is supported by the Private Sector Foundation Uganda and the Uganda Women Entrepreneurs Association.
 Alliance private sector partners CHAMP Cargosystems, the International Air Transport Association, and DHL are providing their expertise and best practices.